 - Repair status input

-Thanks to an efficient design process, inspired by The Design of Everyday Things by Don Norman, we established a solid foundation for the subsequent stages.
+Thanks to an efficient design process, inspired by The Design of Everyday Things by Don Norman and the low-fidelity prototypes method, we established a solid foundation for the subsequent stages.
 This process allowed us to setup subsequent stages in our internal custom automotive software development.

 Step 2: Creating an app that decodes QR codes